 In the classroom, students should be helped to gain autonomy in learning but without disregarding the use of constructive feedback.
-Make it immediate so students are guided and they feel your support.
+Make it immediate so students are guided and feel your support.
 Moreover, it’s the key for students to craft their own academic goals.

 And that is academic independence.

-Intrinsic motivation teaches students how to persevere and rise above the challenges.
+Intrinsic motivation teaches students how to persevere and rise above challenges.
 Because they own the inner drive to excel, they experience a series of successes and failures along the way.
 And you should allow them to experience those because that’s the real world.
 Train them to be tough and persistent.